-Parents/carers may only use personal mobile phones and devices in designated areas unless otherwise informed, e.g. for specific events and activities.
-Under no circumstance should images be taken at any time on school premises or on off-site school events and activities of anyone other than their own child, unless there is a pre-specified permission from Diane Frainer.
-When a parent/carer is on school premises but not in a designated area, their phone/s must be switched off and out of sight.
+Parents/carers may only use personal mobile phones and devices for specific events and activities - on these occasions a Parent will be advised to a) only take an image of their child and b) not to upload it onto social media.
+Under no circumstance should images be taken at any time on school premises or on off-site school events and activities of anyone other than their own child, unless there is a pre-specified permission from DIANE

+FRAINER.
+When a parent/carer is on school premises their phone/s must be switched off and out of sight.